komunumo/komunumo-server/README.md

 ### Database

 While developing, sometimes it is very useful to reset the database manually.
-You can this very easily using Maven and Flyway:
+You can do this very easily using Maven and Flyway:

 ```
 mvn flyway:clean flyway:migrate flyway:info \